 Yes, I’m serious.
 There is nothing more liberating than cutting the ties that bind you to arguably the most addictive form of social media out there.
-Whether you have deleted your Facebook, are considering deleting it, or get nauseous at the thought of it, here are a few reasons to take the plunge.
+Whether you have deleted your Facebook, are considering deleting it, or get nauseous at the thought of it, here are a few reasons why to delete facebook and to take the plunge.

 What do you think?

 Have you deleted your Facebook?
 If so, how do you feel about your decision?
 Are you thinking of keeping your Facebook, or would you never delete it?
 Share your thoughts with us in the comments section below.